-While AI, augmented reality and things like blockchain work on closing the gap between market promise and market reality, plenty of other important trends are set to hit the Australian real estate sector in 2020.
+While AI augmented reality and things like blockchain work on closing the gap between market promise and market reality, plenty of other important property management trends are set to hit the Australian real estate sector in 2020.
 Here are six you’ll want to know about before it’s too late.

 According to researchers, we receive on average in the ballpark of 108 emails per day, more than 50% of which will get marked as spam.
 Reasons for unsubscribes remain the same: too many emails, lack of relevance, lack of legitimacy as a brand.
 Why then are we seeing more unsubscribes?